evnik/XcodeRN/Xcode12.5Beta2.md

-# Xcode 12.5 Beta Release Notes
+# Xcode 12.5 Beta 2 Release Notes

 Update your apps to use new features, and test your apps against API changes.

 ## Overview

-Xcode 12.5 Beta includes SDKs for iOS 14.5, iPadOS 14.5, tvOS 14.5, watchOS 7.4, and macOS Big Sur 11.3.
-The Xcode 12.5 Beta release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
-Xcode 12.5 Beta requires a Mac running macOS Big Sur 11 or later.
+Xcode 12.5 Beta 2 includes SDKs for iOS 14.5, iPadOS 14.5, tvOS 14.5, watchOS 7.4, and macOS Big Sur 11.3.
+The Xcode 12.5 Beta 2 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+Xcode 12.5 Beta 2 requires a Mac running macOS Big Sur 11 or later.

+### General

+#### New Features

+*   You can create macOS File Provider extensions using the new File Provider Extension target template.
+(54054417)

 ### Build System

-#### Known Issues
+#### Resolved Issues

-*   Builds where Parallelize Build is turned off may hit a new dependency cycle when a hosted test target, which defines the `TEST_HOST` build setting, depends on targets other than the target that produces the host bundle (the one to which `TEST_HOST` refers).
+*   Builds with Parallelize Build disabled no longer hit a new dependency cycle if a hosted test target with a defined `TEST_HOST` build setting depends on targets other than the one that produces the host bundle.
 (73210420)

-    **Workaround**: Turn on Parallelize Build in the scheme.
-If it’s not possible to turn on Parallelize Build, then in the Dependencies build phase of the hosted test target, move the target that produces the host bundle to the end of the list.

 ### Debugging